neffalec/Machine-Learning-Data-Series-/README.md

 Visualization Module: Create a way to visualize the model's detections against any original time series data

 HOW TO USE CODE:
-1. Download 'Test RadarCounts.xlsx' file, this will be a shortened data file with 20,000 rows.
+1. Download 'Radar_Traffic_Counts.csv' file, this will be a shortened data file with 20,000 rows.
 (Full dataset can be downloaded at https://data.austintexas.gov/Transportation-and-Mobility/Radar-Traffic-Counts/i626-g7ub, by clicking export -> download.
-Exporting takes ~10-20 minutes due to their servers, and we can't upload these files to GitHub so the 'Test RadarCounts' is a way to show our code works without waiting awhile for a download.
+Exporting takes ~10-20 minutes due to their servers, and we can't upload these files to GitHub so the shortened file is a way to show our code works without waiting awhile for a download.
-2. Run 'TEA Learning Module.py' file, making sure that file_path is set to 'Test RadarConts.xlsx' This script performs data preprocessing in portion 1, machine learning training and evaluation in portion 2, and data visualization in portion 3.
+2. Run 'TEA Learning Module.py' file, making sure that file_path is set to 'Radar_Traffic_Counts.csv' This script performs data preprocessing in portion 1, machine learning training and evaluation in portion 2, and data visualization in portion 3.
 3. Visualizing the data: The first bar-graph subplots represent the average speeds driven at each hour of the day for the 3 most anomalous intersections.
 The second subplot shows a relationship between the volume of cars on the road versus the average speed traveled for that volume.